calacuda/atuo-desk/README.md

 - configuring of [layouts](#layouts) that can be done with ease.
 - consistent API and endpoint makes controlling the system easy.
 - simple programatic API so you can write your own scripts to control the WM/DE and system.
-- consistant across different WM and DE allowinf one script to work across mutiple enviornemnts.
+- consistent across different WM and DE allowing one script to work across mutiple enviornemnts.
 - checks for system [events](#event hooks) allowing you to hook your own commands to run when the system state changes.

 ## layouts